codekansas/gandlf/README.md

 ## Issues Etiquette

+More examples would be awesome!
+If you use this for something, create a stand-alone script that can be run and I'll put it in the `examples` directory.
+Just create a pull request for it.

 If you encounter an error, I would really like to hear about it!
 But please raise an issue before creating a pull request, to discuss the error.
 There a number of resources available for discussion; here is a list, again in no particular order:

  - [/r/MachineLearning](https://www.reddit.com/r/MachineLearning/)